 This house was built in 1857 by Charles De Berard (C. D. B.) Mills but became better known as the residence of his daughter, prominent suffragist Harriet May Mills.

-Social reformers Charles De Berard Mills and his wife Harriet Smith Mills built this house in 1857.
+The Early Years.
+Social reformers Charles De Berard Mills and his wife, Harriet Smith Mills, built this house in 1857.
 The house became an important location at which reformers for numerous causes gathered and held discussions.
-Visitors and house guests of national stature included Frederick Douglass, Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, Lucretia Mott, Carrie Chapman Catt, William Lloyd Garrison, Wendell Phillips, Bronson Alcott, and Ralph Waldo Emerson.
+Visitors and house guests of national stature included antislavery activist Frederick Douglass; suffragists Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, Lucretia Mott, and Carrie Chapman Catt; abolitionists William Lloyd Garrison, Wendell Phillips, and Bronson Alcott; and writer-philosopher Ralph Waldo Emerson.
 Later the house became the principal residence of Charles Mills’s daughter, Harriet May Mills, whose fame eclipsed her father’s.